 Efficient execution of service integration requires tools to manage and automate the processes.
 Whether implemented simultaneously or gradually, it is recommended to set up tools for service management as the following:

 The increasing business criticality and diversity of the services call for dedicated service integration capability.
-Service integration team, or in large companies, service integration centre, is usually a good and effective way to ensure the execution of service integration across all services.
+A service integration team, or in large companies, a service integration centre, is usually a good and effective way to ensure the execution of service integration across all services.

 The service integration team/centre is responsible for:

 The business technology service integration centre is responsible for horizontal service integration while service providers’ service integration centres are responsible for vertical service integration within the vendor’s responsibility area.

 Figure 6.1.3 Service integration centre

 The service integration team/centre is responsible for defining standard procedures and governing the proper implementation of services.
 It works mainly with service providers and runs a service integration steering group chaired by the Business Technology Operations Officer (BTOO).

 The service desk is a single point of contact for service users and has the best visibility of the most up-to-date service status.
 Good collaboration and cooperation between the service integration team/centre and service desk will improve the capability to respond to and prevent service failures.

 Change Advisory Board (CAB) is responsible for approving the service releases while the service integration team/centre is responsible for defining the operational readiness procedure and consulting services for building the readiness.
 Close cooperation will improve the service release quality and reduce the number of release-related service issues.

 The service integration team/centre also reports and analyses the service performance and consults development and operations teams related to continual service improvement.